-- If want to cut down on sugar, try using stevia at a ratio of 1:8 (⅛ tbsp of stevia = 1 tbsp of sugar).
+- If want to cut down on sugar, try using stevia at a ratio of 1:8 (⅛ tablespoon of stevia = 1 tablespoon of sugar).

 - Don't like strawberries?
 Serve this cream with other fruit like blueberries, raspberries, or blackberries.